aivido/nationbuilder/README.md

 ### Prerequisites

+Access token, nation slug and site slug are required to get data from the NationBuilder.
+Please make sure they are present in the */src/config.js* file.
+There are two ways to get the access token.

+1. Log into the NationBuilder admin and go to *Settings > Developer > API token*.
+Create a new one if not present.

-Register your app by going to *Settings > Developer > Register* app with *OAuth callback URL* as *http://yourdomain.com/getToken/callback*.
-Get the client id and secret, and update */src/config.js* with your nation credentials.
+2. Or, register a app by going to *Settings > Developer > Register app* with *OAuth callback URL* as *http://yourdomain.com/getToken/callback*.
+Get the client id and secret, and update the */src/config.js* file with the credentials.
 Make sure the config file has *nation_slug, client_id, client_secret and redirect_uri*  values set as these are required to generate the access token.

-Access token and site slug are required to get data from NationBuilder.

 ### Installing